NOTE: This website was created for "Brainwashing" book readers & MCIM users; absolutely nothing is being recommended or

 Using MCIM, investors can focus more on the new opportunities provided by corrections, while the income generated within their portfolios continues to grow as the market/interest rate cycle plays out.

-Were YOU able to benefit from the growing stock market and Income CEF rally?
-MCIM portfolios have been... and are cash-in-hand ready for a new correction.
+Have YOU benefited from the 2016 Energy Sector and Income CEF rally?
+MCIM portfolios have... and are income ready for whatever comes next.

 IGVSI stocks and income CEFs are the major components of MCIM portfolios, selected and managed in an environment that emphasizes the power of compound "Working Capital" and income growth... both are augmented by profit-taking at reasonable levels.

 Mangers never lose sight of three "fundamental" investment principles: Quality, Diversification, and Income.
 And no reasonable profit (based on market conditions) ever goes unrealized.